CFT-HY/PTPlot/README.md

         django-admin startproject ptplot_site

     This will create a new folder called `ptplot_site`.
-It is useful to create a symbolic link to your main ptplot folder here (alternatively, update the path in step 3).
+It is useful to create a symbolic link to your main ptplot folder (i.e. `ptplot/` within this repo) here:

+        ln -s <path to this repo>/ptplot ptplot_site/ptplot

+    Alternatively, update the path in step 3.

-2. Add "ptplot" to your INSTALLED_APPS (in `settings.py`) like this:
+2. Add "ptplot" to your INSTALLED_APPS (in `ptplot_site/ptplot_site/settings.py`) like this:

         INSTALLED_APPS = [
             ...
             'ptplot',
         ]

-3. Include the ptplot URLconf in your project urls.py like this:
+3. Include the ptplot URLconf in your project urls.py (i.e. `ptplot_site/ptplot_site/urls.py`) like this:

         path('ptplot/', include('ptplot.urls')),

     You will first need to import the include function:

         from django.conf.urls import include

 4. Run `python manage.py makemigrations ptplot` and `python manage.py migrate`.

 5. Finally, run `python manage.py runserver` and visit http://127.0.0.1:8000/ptplot/ to test the thing.

 Benchmark points
 ----------------